astro-datalab/notebooks-latest/03_ScienceExamples/GOGREEN_GalaxiesInRichEnvironments/README.md

 ## 4_GOGREENDr2Spec1DRedshift.ipynb

 This notebook illustrates 1D and 2D spectrum emission line features and demonstrates how to derive the redshift and equivalent width of the \[O II\]3727 doublet from a Gaussian fit.

+**Note:** Astro Data Lab also hosts GOGREEN DR1.
+However, GOGREEN DR2 supersedes the DR1 version and should be used for any and all science cases.